WooCommerce Multistore Documentation

 - Extract the Plugin files and folders to your desktop, or to a folder of your choice.

 - Using your FTP program, upload the Plugin folder to the wp-content/plugins directory in your WordPress online instance.

-- Go to Admin Dashboard, access the Plugins screen and find the newly uploaded WooCommerce Multistore in the list.
+- Go to the Admin Dashboard, access the Plugins page, then locate the uploaded WooMultistore in the list.

 - Click Activate Plugin to enable the code.

 The plugin makes it easy to manage and publish products across several WordPress WooCommerce stores using sub-domains, sub-directories, or different domains.
 The stock management is present by default, but global stock management can also be turned off.
 Here are a few of the plugin’s main features

 - Any product can be replicated across the network, making it available on any or all of your stores.
 This ensures the information is consistent across your different stores.
 You can replicate single products or replicate products in bulk.